AlejandroGomezFrieiro/alejandrogomezfrieiro.github.io/content/topics/neovim.md

 ```
 nix run github:AlejandroGomezFrieiro/nixvim_config
 ```
 to get myself into a neovim terminal.
-Of course this is not ideal, so I also setup two template flakes that use this neovim for [[rust]] and
+Of course this is not ideal, so I also setup two template flakes that use this neovim for [[rust]] and python development.

+This quartz repo is also using the current versión of the nixvim configuration in the `flake.nix` available in the main folder of the repo.

 [^pde]: https://youtu.be/QMVIJhC9Veg?si=qtJYVT_CFhCtG2Em